Upper ontology: Arguments for the feasibility of an upper ontology

 Even arguments about the existence of a thing require a certain sharing of a concept, even though its existence in the real world may be disputed.
 Separating belief from naming and definition also helps to clarify this issue, and show how concepts can be held in common, even in the face of differing beliefs.
 For instance, wiki as a medium may permit such confusion but disciplined users can apply dispute resolution methods to sort out their conflicts.
 It is also argued that most people share a common set of "semantic primitives", fundamental concepts, to which they refer when they are trying to explain unfamiliar terms to other people.
 An ontology that includes representations of those semantic primitives could in such a case be used to create logical descriptions of any term that a person may wish to define logically.
 That ontology would be one form of upper ontology, serving as a logical "interlingua" that can translate ideas in one terminology to its logical equivalent in another terminology.

 Advocates argue that most disagreement about the viability of an upper ontology can be traced to the conflation of ontology, language and knowledge, or too-specialized areas of knowledge: many people, or agents or groups will have areas of their respective internal ontologies that do not overlap.
 If they can cooperate and share a conceptual map at all, this may be so very useful that it outweighs any disadvantages that accrue from sharing.
 To the degree it becomes harder to share concepts the deeper one probes, the more valuable such sharing tends to get.
 If the problem is as basic as opponents of upper ontologies claim, then, it also applies to a group of humans trying to cooperate, who might need machine assistance to communicate easily.

 If nothing else, such ontologies are implied by machine translation, used when people cannot practically communicate.
 Whether "upper" or not, these seem likely to proliferate.

 Table of formal upper ontologies

 The following table contains data mainly from "A Comparison of Upper Ontologies" article by V Mascardi, V Cordi and P Rosso (2007).
-Please expand the table if you have an ongoing UO project.
-Note that the lack of fresh releases does not imply inactivity or uselessness.
-So, columns will need some refinement.